 We admit children any time in the year, of age from 2 years to 5 years of age.

-Our opening hours are 8am to 6pm offering flexible part-time and full-time places.
-We are open for 48 weeks of the year, closing for the 2 week at Christmas, Easter and summer.
+Our opening hours are 8am to 6pm offering part-time and full-time places.
+We are open for 47 weeks of the year, closing for the 2 week at Christmas and 3 weeks in the summer.

 Most children need some time to familiarise themselves with the nurseries’ environment and routine, so we start with a settling in period.
 We ask that you set aside one week for this, however, please do not worry if you are unable to spare this much time of your other commitments; the process may not take that long and can be shared with a carer or other family member to suit your needs.

 You can download our Prospectus here!

 We aim for children to feel safe, stimulated and happy in the nursery and to feel secure and comfortable with staff.
 We also want the parents/carers to have confidence in their children’s well-being and their role as active partners, with the child being able to benefit from what Fluppet’s Montessori Nursery has to offer.
 We aim to assist parents and others carers to help their children settle quickly and easily by giving consideration to the individual needs and circumstances of children and their families.

 The nursery staff will work in partnership with parents/carers to settle their child into the nursery environment by:

 - Providing parents/carers with the relevant information regarding the policies and procedures of the nursery.